An event report by Jon.

 I think best thing for me about getting out to events is actually playing our games face to face and remembering they’re really fun games, and people enjoy them!

 The Bang & Twang World Cup was huge fun, and everyone understood the spirit of it.
-Essentially I wanted to import some of
+Essentially I wanted to import some of fun that I witnessed at Ropecon in Helsinki with their amazing Rock Paper Scissors event.

 This actually spread across into the whole booth – The general atmosphere struck the chord I’d hoped for: a kind of tongue in cheek wholesomeness.
 There’s plenty at our booth for serious “grown up” gamers, but there’s also some family stuff, and lots for kids to enjoy.
 For me “wholesome” is the new “edgy” and I was really satisfied how well that was facilitated by the spirit of the event.
 On a personal level you’re never quite sure if you can achieve an atmosphere at a booth.
 I think we did and it makes me mist up a bit.
 Weirdo.